Master Sergeant Lee Harper Jr, 83, died peacefully on Tuesday, Feb. 11 at Columbia Lutheran Home, Seattle, WA.

 -Care & Arrangements Entrusted to Emmick Family Funeral Home of West Seattle-

-To plant a tree in memory of Lee Harper, Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lee Harper, Jr., please visit our floral store.